-- higher costs and slower progress than expected for its program to develop the bioprosthetic artificial heart; - higher costs and longer delays than expected in obtaining regulatory authorizations, including time required to conduct additional tests for the purpose of obtaining such authorizations or the preparation time for application dossiers submitted to regulatory bodies; - higher costs and longer delays than expected in obtaining monies, such as reimbursements, for the Company's devices and services from the relevant public or private bodies in European or other countries, including the time required to conduct additional tests for the purpose of obtaining such funding or the preparation time for application dossiers submitted to the bodies concerned; - the costs of preparing, lodging, defending and maintaining patents and other intellectual property rights; - the ability of the Company to establish or maintain collaborative arrangements within the time frame contemplated; - new opportunities to develop new promising products or acquire new technologies, products or companies or other activities; and - the date of the commercial launch of the total heart of the Company, currently scheduled for 2019.
+- higher costs and slower progress than expected for its program to develop the bioprosthetic artificial heart; - higher costs and longer delays than expected in obtaining regulatory authorizations, including time required to conduct additional tests for the purpose of obtaining such authorizations or the preparation time for application dossiers submitted to regulatory bodies; - higher costs and longer delays than expected in obtaining monies, such as reimbursements, for the Company's devices and services from the relevant public or private bodies in European or other countries, including the time required to conduct additional tests for the purpose of obtaining such funding or the preparation time for application dossiers submitted to the bodies concerned;

+- the costs of preparing, lodging, defending and maintaining patents and other intellectual property rights; - the ability of the Company to establish or maintain collaborative arrangements within the time frame contemplated; - new opportunities to develop new promising products or acquire new technologies, products or companies or other activities; and - the date of the commercial launch of the total heart of the Company, currently scheduled for 2020.

-The Company estimates that based on its current cash position, all of its additional financial requirements until it can generate positive cash flows could be as high as €100 million in total (part of which may be covered by the line of Kepler equity financing, with a balance of €29.9 million as of December 31, 2017).
+The Company estimates that based on its cash position, as at the end of 2018, all of its additional financial requirements until it can generate positive cash flows could be as high as \notin 100 million in total (part of which may be covered by the line of Kepler equity financing, with a balance of \notin 24.2 million as of December 31, 2017 and another part by the \notin 30.0 million loan granted conditionally by the EIB in December 2018).

-As a result, fundraising will be required, beyond using the available balance of Kepler equity lines.
-The sizing and sequencing of these surveys will depend, in particular, on (i) the opportunities that will arise as clinical trial progresses and (ii) the ability to carry out, in parallel, the steps usually deployed sequentially. such as clinical studies in Europe and the United States, or the expansion of production capacity.
+As a result, fundraising will be required, beyond using the available balance of Kepler equity lines and the EIB loan.
+The sizing and sequencing of these fundraising rounds will depend in particular on the progress of the pivotal study and the process of obtaining CE marking, and the date of obtaining the authorization to start an "Early Feasability Study" in the United States of America, but also market conditions.

-The Company might fail to raise sufficient funds on favorable terms or fail to raise any funds at all when it needs to.
+The Company might fail to raise sufficient funds on

+favorable terms or fail to raise any funds at all when it needs to.
 If the necessary funds are not available, the Company may have to: